benoleary/QftBubbleProfileOnQa/README.md

 for parameters used in https://arxiv.org/abs/2003.07374 extended to using a second field (but not the U(1) string case described in that paper).

+# Notes

+Please be aware that the implementation here wastes 2 qubits per word because I did not pay enough attention to the original Ising-chain domain wall paper, where the fixed initial |1> and fixed final |0> are left out as fictitious.

+Furthermore, the objective function minimized by this program is actually the integral of the Hamiltonian all multiplied by a constant factor of the inverse of the lattice spacing.
+This does not affect the resulting bubble profile, but the energy of the sample needs to be scaled as well as having the contributions from the extra ICDW-enforcing and bubble-center-and-edge-fixing terms removed.